Even your hardest day in special education is filled with meaning. Driving home each day, you know that your work made a difference.

 2020

 From the moment she set foot on a university campus as a freshman, Belinda Rudinger, Ed.D., knew she wanted to work in higher education.
 After earning her bachelor’s degree in literature with plans for graduate work in second language acquisition, a summer special education position stole her heart and changed her direction.
 After graduate work in applied behavior analysis, autism intervention, and visual impairments, she served as a teacher, mentor and assistive technology consultant.
-Special education offered her the chance to work with students from ages 11 months to 21 years, with a range of exceptionalities in diverse settings.
+Special education offered her the chance to work with students from ages 11 months to 21 years, with a range of exceptionalities in various settings.

 “Even your hardest day in special education is filled with meaning,” Rudinger said.
 “Driving home each day, you know that your work made a difference.”